zeespogeira/ADS-HouseOfThings/README.md

 ![alt text](https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/documentation/images-exports/Devices%20Discovery.png?raw=true)

 #### 3.1.1.1.
 Microkernel
-**Problem in Context**
+- **Problem in Context**
- Our problem was how to instantiate actuators and sensors in run-time without having a timer cheking the folder x in x seconds.
+    - Our problem was how to instantiate actuators and sensors in run-time without having a timer cheking the folder x in x seconds.
-**The Pattern**,
+- **The Pattern**

-**Implementation**
+- **Implementation**
-For this implementation we decided to use a class called "Discovery Module".
+    - For this implementation we decided to use a class called "Discovery Module".
 This class has a method called processEvents() that is always running in bachground to see if new files (actuators or sensors) are instantiated.

-**Consequences**
+- **Consequences**
-We're using this pattern to help with the plug & play https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/src/ads.group06.houseofthings/src/main/java/DiscoveryModule.java
+    - We're using this pattern to help with the plug & play https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/src/ads.group06.houseofthings/src/main/java/DiscoveryModule.java

 ### 3.2.
 Sensor Infrastructure